-After the impressive Patek Philippe Calatrava 4897 R, the new Patek Philippe Ladies First Chronograph 7071R is somewhat of a disappointment.
+After the impressive Calatrava 4897 R, the 2010 Patek Philippe Ladies First Chronograph 7071R is somewhat of a disappointment.
 I mean, do women really tend to buy these things?

 So, when it is time for me to buy an anniversary or a birthday gift to my beloved wife, we usually go together and she points at a curiously crafted little chunk of precious metal she would like to have.

 If the little thing doesn’t strike a blow to our family budget, I usually buy and keep my opinion to myself.
 Or else.

 And guess what, when it comes to watches, my wife prefers quartz (you don’t need to wind it every 40 hours or so) to mechanical movements and usually chooses tiny, sub-25 mm cases not paying any attention to the monstrous diamonds-stuffed automatic chronographs that look more massive than gents chronograph watches looked only twenty years ago.
 Like this one.

 In other words, if the love of your life is closer to Eva Longoria Parker than to Kathy Bates, then she will most certainly prefer a Longines DolceVita to an Omega Speedmaster, even if the latter is five times more expensive.

 Having said that, I do not understand how Patek Philippe is going to sell their new Ladies First Chronograph collection.

 At a size of 39 mm in length, 35 mm in width and (OMG!)
 10.95 mm in height, this model will cost like a Porsche Boxster, weight like a VW Golf and look like a tactical wrist computer from The Predator movie, but you won’t even be able to detonate a portable nuke with it!